 The tobacco industry has also taken advantage of the cultural heritage of indigenous populations, as well as the less regulated tobacco sales and lower tobacco tax rates on their reservations.
-As a result, in 2020, American Indian and Alaska Native adults had the highest smoking rate of 27.1 percent, compared to the average rate of 12.6 percent for other ethnic and racial groups.
-Additionally, e-cigarette use is much higher in American Indian/Alaska Native high school students (40.4 percent) compared to the average rate for high schoolers (27.5 percent) (Figure 7).135
+As a result, in 2020, indigenous adults had the highest smoking rate of 27.1 percent, compared to the average rate of 12.6 percent for other ethnic and racial groups.
+Additionally, e-cigarette use is much higher in indigenous high school students (40.4 percent) compared to the average rate for high schoolers (27.5 percent) (Figure 7).

-7. Current responses to the global concurrence of mental health conditions and tobacco use
+7. Current responses to the intersections of mental health conditions and tobacco use

 Despite the close association between mental health conditions and tobacco use, there has been a lack of integration in responses to these concurrent issues.
 Their interconnectedness has not been sufficiently addressed in the global and national policy arena.
 The lack of attention has hindered progress in effectively addressing the health and socioeconomic burdens associated with the concurrence of mental health conditions and tobacco use.
-About half of mental health and two-thirds of substance use treatment facilities in the US allow smoking on the premises, and less than half offer tobacco cessation treatments.
-Several European countries exempt mental health facilities from smoke-free laws.
-Despite the high concurrent presence of mental health conditions and tobacco use disorder, adolescent smokers who undergo mental health treatment hardly receive smoking cessation support.
+About half of mental health and two-thirds of substance use treatment facilities in the United States allow smoking on the premises, and less than half offer tobacco cessation treatments.
+139 Several European countries exempt mental health facilities from smoke-free laws.
+140 Despite the high concurrent presence of mental health conditions and tobacco use disorder, adolescent smokers who undergo mental health treatment hardly receive smoking cessation support.
+141

 A lack of policy coherence, tobacco industry interference, and cessation challenges have contributed to the persistently high rates of tobacco use among people with mental health conditions, which have remained essentially unchanged for the last few decades.
-In contrast, as more countries intensify implementing the WHO Framework Convention on Tobacco Control (WHO FCTC), tobacco use has continuously declined among people without mental health conditions.
+142 In contrast, as more countries intensify implementing the WHO Framework Convention on Tobacco Control (WHO FCTC), tobacco use has continuously declined among people without mental health conditions. ^{143,144} communities.
+146 People with mental health conditions are often excluded from clinical trials on medicines for smoking cessation.
+147